 Campaign goal: $5,000,000

 The second floor labs and offices of the Palumbo Science Center are in dire need of a complete makeover.
-Tired, worn and out of date, these facilities have served the College well since they were constructed more than 35 years ago, but they are becoming inadequate to the demands of STEM programs today.
+Tired, worn and out of date, these facilities have served the University well since they were constructed more than 35 years ago, but they are becoming inadequate to the demands of STEM programs today.

-Outdated facilities put the College at a competitive disadvantage to other institutions with more modern facilities.
+Outdated facilities put the University at a competitive disadvantage to other institutions with more modern facilities.
 In order to sustain our growing enrollment in the sciences and maintain the successful outcomes of our students, the entire second floor of the science building will be demolished internally and completely rebuilt with an expanded, modern design that reflects today’s most effective learning environments.

 Deficiencies of Current Facilities